Got it! So we can prepare for the call, please provide a little more information.

 • How you’ll measure success

 Creating a rock-solid business case sets your strategy up for success.
-Not only does it help you to justify the investment of time and money, but it also helps you articulate the risk – and cost – of doing nothing.
+Not only does it help you to justify the investment of time and money, but it also helps you articulate the risk—and cost—of doing nothing.

 Further, it helps you secure buy-in from the right leaders across your organization.
 Buy-in is key to ensuring your organization is committed to making master data management a success.

 2. Deployment plan: Every master data management strategy needs a well-thought-out deployment plan.
-Consider all the elements you’ll need to take to make your MDM strategy a success.
+Consider all the elements you’ll need to make your MDM strategy a success.
 At minimum, make sure your plan includes the following three things:

-• Process: define the process you’ll follow to execute your plan.
+• Process: Define the process you’ll follow to execute your plan.
 Create timelines.
 Assign roles and responsibilities.
 Define phases and deliverables.
 And articulate the outcomes you expect.

 3. Architecture scope: Like a solid deployment plan, it’s also important that you define the architecture scope as part of your master data management strategy.
 Start by prioritizing one or two use cases.
 Define their requirements.
-And evaluate which modern MDM solution meets your needs.
+And evaluate which MDM solution meets your needs.

 4. Maintenance/DataOps: The final element of your master data management strategy is maintenance.
 And this is where you want to consider incorporating a DataOps mindset.

-According to Gartner, DataOps is “a collaborative data management practice focused on improving the communication, integration and automation of data flows between data managers and data consumers across an organization.
+According to Gartner, DataOps is “a collaborative data management practice focused on improving the communication, integration, and automation of data flows between data managers and data consumers across an organization.

 DataOps will help you maintain your master data management strategy in a way that is efficient and effective.
-And, it will help you continue to reap the benefits of your master data management strategy for years to come.
+And, it will help you continue to reap the benefits of your master data management software for years to come.

-Blackstone: A Master Data Management Strategy Example
+Old Mutual: A Master Data Management Strategy Example